elliott-with-the-longest-name-on-github/tql/packages/tql-template/README.md

 | `set`         | `(entry: SetObject) => TqlSet`, where `SetObject` is `{ [columnName: string]: unknown }`.                                            | Accepts a record representing the SET clause, and returns a parameterized SET clause.
 See example below for a full explanation.                                                                                                                               |
 | `unsafe`      | `(str: string) => TqlTemplateString`                                                                                                 | Accepts a string and returns a representation of the string that will be inserted VERBATIM, UNESCAPED into the compiled query.
 Please, for all that is good, it's in the name -- this is unsafe.
 Do not use it unless you absolutely know your input is safe. |

+Important: Anywhere you pass a single value into `query` or `fragment`, you can also pass in an array of values.
+They'll be treated just as if you'd simply interpolated them right next to each other, with all the same protections.

 ### Parameters

 Anything directly passed into a template becomes a parameter.
 Essentially, the "holes" in the template are filled in with the dialect's parameter placeholder, and the value itself is passed directly into the parameters array: